Centr Dietitian Angie Asche smiling as she cooks a low-carb meal in the kitchen.

 1. How low can you safely go when cutting carbs?

 Firstly, it’s important to remember that low carb doesn’t mean no carb.
 So changing your diet should always involve a bit more planning than simply banishing all grains from your pantry.
+Secondly, the definition of “low” carbs may vary depending on your body type and size.

-For active people who want to eat low carb, I wouldn’t recommend going any lower than 100g per day.
+Why no less than 100g per day?
 When you severely limit carbs, it makes it much harder to meet your fiber needs and the ideal intake of antioxidants and polyphenols from fruits, starchy vegetables, whole grains and legumes.
+Plant foods play such an important role in our health, and many of them are also primarily carbohydrates.

 I know there are many people out there who safely follow a keto diet (consuming less than 50g of carbs per day) but as a sports dietitian, it’s not something I’d recommend.